 So, suppose you are really serious about growing plants in your aquarium.
 In that case, you MUST find the best LED aquarium light for plants.
-The BEST, in a sense that suits your aquarium well, according to the tank size, plant types & fulfills all other requirements.
+The BEST, in a sense, suits your aquarium well, according to the tank size, and plant types & fulfills all other requirements.

 Now, let’s walk through the simple process of choosing the suitable aquarium LED lights for your plants & learn what factors you should consider before making the ultimate decision to buy.

 Also, to make your searching process more comfortable, I include a review section of the 10 best LED aquarium lights, specially made for planted tanks.

 Quick Comparison of Top Five LED Aquarium Lights for Plants

 |Finnex Planted+ 24/7 HLC Aquarium LED Light,...||1,204 Reviews||Buy on Amazon|

 |Hagen Fluval Plant Bluetooth Nano LED Aquarium...||574 Reviews||Buy on Amazon|